There's truly nothing more extraordinary than having a close encounter with wild animals. Even more so when travelling with the whole family.

 Whether it is coming face to face with giant sea turtles, or spotting monkeys leap through trees right above your head, there's no end to the experiences you can have.

 Thankfully, for animal lovers out there, the world is home to a bewildering array of species.
 In Rwanda, you can spot gorillas and while on a safari through Tanzania or Kenya , you can catch a glimpse of the Great Wildebeest Migration where vast herds of wildebeest, zebras and gazelles making their way through the savannah.

 In this A-Z guide, you'll find plenty of animals around the world to inspire your next holiday no matter where you're heading.

 A - Adélie Penguins and Alpacas

-Adélie Penguins – One of two types of penguins native to Antarctica, adélie penguins can be identified by the white rings they uniquely have around each eye.
+Adélie Penguins – One of two types of penguins native to Antarctica, Adélie penguins can be identified by the white rings they uniquely have around each eye.
 They spend most of their lives at sea and come ashore just to breed.
-There are about 38 colonies on the continent, and they migrate an average of 13,000km every year (usually between April and September).
+There are about 38 colonies on the continent, and they migrate an average of 13,000km (8077 mi) every year, usually between April and September.

 B - Butterflies

 Butterflies – These tiny, beautiful insects are full of surprises and fascinating to observe.
 The best time and place to see them is when they’ve migrated south to Mexico for the winter months – tens of millions of them take refuge in the Monarch Butterfly Biosphere Reserve just north of Mexico City.
-They do this 3,000 mile migration annually, and it lasts generations (with the insects’ short lifespan, none of them actually make it from start to end!)
+This 3,000-mile migration takes place annually, but the insects’ short lifespan means that it technically lasts for generations!